NewsLocal NewsYour Voice

 Dr. Anna Grodzinsky - St. Luke's Cardiologist

-"90 percent of our patients are women.
-Some connective tissue conditions , sometimes hormonal changes around pregnancy and post partum, sometimes stress or trigger events can be sort of a cause or a trigger for this to occur."
+"Ninety percent of our patients are women," she said.
+"Some connective tissue conditions, sometimes hormonal changes around pregnancy and postpartum, sometimes stress or trigger events can be sort of a cause or a trigger for this to occur."

-"I did not think anything was wrong with me and I did not want to go to the hospital initially," Strookman said.
-"So if me talking about it can help even one woman in the future recognize symptoms to go get help and she can be there for her children growing up, that's all that matters to me."
+"I did not think anything was wrong with me, and I did not want to go to the hospital initially," Strookman said.
+"So if me talking about it can help even one woman in the future recognize symptoms to go get help, and she can be there for her children growing up, that's all that matters to me."

-And sometimes, out of crisis, comes unexpected community.
+Sometimes, out of crisis comes unexpected community.

 Layne Strookman